 - As your dog barks, say your cue word in a clear, upbeat voice.

-- Praise your dog and give him a treat or toy.
+- Praise your dog and give it a treat or toy.

 - Repeat the speak command process several times until your dog seems to understand.

-- Once your dog learns "speak" and "quiet" separately, you can use them together.
-Have your dog speak a few times, then tell her to be quiet.
+- Once your dog learns the speak and quiet commands separately, you can use them together.
+Have your dog speak a few times, then tell it to be quiet.

-- Teaching speak only works on dogs that will bark.
-If you are training a puppy, wait until she develops the ability and desire to bark.
-Otherwise, she will become confused.
-Remember that the Basenji dog breed does not bark.
-However, Basenjis sometimes make a yodeling sound that you can work with.
-It's a great trick!
+- Teaching the speak command only works on dogs that will bark.
+If you are training a puppy, wait until it develops the ability and desire to bark.
+The Basenji dog breed does not bark but sometimes make a yodeling sound.

-- Clicker Training works very well when teaching the speak/quiet commands.
+- Clicker training also works very well when teaching the speak and quiet commands.